Arksine/moonraker/docs/printer_objects.md

 - `speed_factor`: AKA "feedrate", this is the current speed multiplier
 - `speed`: The current gcode speed in mm/s.
 - `extrude_factor`: AKA "extrusion multiplier".
-- `absolute_coorinates`: true if the machine axes are moved using absolute coordinates, false if using relative coordinates.
+- `absolute_coordinates`: true if the machine axes are moved using absolute coordinates, false if using relative coordinates.
 - `absolute_extrude`: true if the extruder is moved using absolute coordinates, false if using relative coordinates.